VizuaaLOG/BulmaJS/docs/docs/0.5/2-installation.md

 That's it!
 BulmaJS is now ready and working in your project.
 If you have any problems getting BulmaJS working in your project, please open an issue on [Github]({{ site.github_issues_url }}).

 ## Install using ES5
-THis method is not recommended due to the lack of flexability, however, for quick prototyping it will be the quickest.
+This method is not recommended due to the lack of flexibility, however, for quick prototyping, it will be the quickest.

 First, you need to download the repository as a zip.
 The easiest way to do that is to [click this link](https://github.com/VizuaaLOG/BulmaJS/archive/master.zip).
 This will download the latest 'master' version of BulmaJS, do note, this may have bugs.
 If you would prefer to use a released version then visit the [releases](https://github.com/VizuaaLOG/BulmaJS/releases) section on Github.